lily-stack/Food-Culture-Database/final_report.md

 Planned but not implemented

 ## AI Assistance in Development
 We used AI to familiarize ourselves with the different technologies in our stack and explore our design options.
 For example, I (Preston) asked AI how we might structure our monorepo such that the client and server modules can share TypeScript types, in order to remove duplication.
 I also used AI to research options for libraries, such as D3, the JavaScript data visualization library that powers the map page.
+Lily did similar things like using AI to suggest different ways to structure code and also to help explain error messages.

 ## Why This Project Interests Us
 Food is a universal language that brings people together, and all of us are passionate about exploring different cuisines from around the world.
 We wanted to create a platform that makes discovering authentic recipes from specific countries and regions both intuitive and exciting.